rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 early.
 On NG+ you can use Poseidon Tremble to make this really easy.

 But don't use the grapple point and jump to the other side too fast, because otherwise the game can crash.
-Just saying...

-Other: if you retry after having activated the grapple point, the grapple switch on ground level becomes active again for no reason.
-You can't pull it to any direction and it doesn't serve any purpose whatsoever.
+Other: if you retry after having activated the grapple point, the prompt of the grapple switch becomes visible again for some reason.
+But you can't pull it to any direction and it doesn't serve any purpose whatsoever.

 Other (NG+): you can do magic break-outs at the checkpoint after bursting